-I’ve written in an earlier blog entry about writing acceptance tests in Java for a Flex front ended web app, using Selenium RC.
-Here I’ll describe how we added those tests to our continuous integration build, using a Hudson job as part of our
+I've written in an earlier blog entry about writing acceptance tests in Java for a Flex front ended web app, using Selenium RC.
+Here I'll describe how we added those tests to our continuous integration build, using a Hudson job as part of our build-and-deploy pipeline.

 Our web app comprises two components, a Java server-side component and a Flex client-side component.
 The Java component is built by a Hudson job as a war file.
 The Flex component is built by another Hudson job as a zip file.
 These two Hudson jobs are independent, fairly standard projects built by Ant, each with its own set of unit tests.
 To run acceptance tests, we need both components to be deployed into the target environment.
 We created a third Hudson job which aims to deploy the latest artifacts from the Java and Flex jobs, start up Tomcat and Selenium, run the acceptance test suite, and shut down Tomcat and Selenium.
 This Hudson job depends on the other two jobs and its build is activated when either of those two completes.

 As we are already using Ant to control the two component builds, and our acceptance tests are written in Java, we decided to use the Ant build for the Java component as the home for the acceptance test build.
 Here's the target to run the acceptance tests in the Hudson CI environment:

 The task depends on targets to compile the acceptance tests, create the test database schema, load reference data, download and deploy the CI builds of the Java and Flex artifacts, start up Selenium RC, and finally run the acceptance test suite.
 Here's the deploy-ci task:

 The run-acc-tests task runs the acceptance test suite of Selenium/JUnit tests against the deployed artifacts and finishes by shutting down tomcat and Selenium-RC.